Into the Congo

 My anxiety began to ripen into awe.
 As the days passed, I recognized the shapes of plants beyond the dominant marantaceae.
 Suddenly, no two leaves appeared the same—as though each plant had been confronted with the same question of survival but had come up with a different answer.
 I came across a species that curls its leaves when touched, and we took turns stroking our fingers down its stem, causing it to shiver and retract.
 Each time we passed this plant, I paused to tickle it, engaging in a fresh dialogue with the forest that started when the obsession with gorillas ended.

 One afternoon, as I trailed behind the group, a flicker of movement on the ground beckoned to me.
 I stepped closer.
 It was a scene of carnage: an army of ants overtaking a grasshopper.
 The grasshopper thrashed pitifully.
-The ants were improbably huge, as if each segment of their bodies were magnified 100 times, and they were relentless.
+The ants were improbably huge as if each segment of their bodies was magnified 100 times, and they were relentless.

 The Congo was a full-body experience, I thought the next day as I stepped carefully over a hissing rope of ants that bisected our trail.
 It was impossible to appreciate with sight alone.
 We had come to see gorillas, but for the rest of the trip, we could not rely on our eyes to give us the returns we expected.
 Rarely did an animal expose itself.
 Rather, a noise or track would make us twist and contort just in time to see the whip of a disappearing tail or the flash of an iridescent feather.